“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.

 - Faithfulness produces fidelity, as evidenced by living that respects boundaries, contains energy and passion and knows exactly where the living water is located.

-- Self-Control replaces permissiveness because I don’t have permission (nor afford myself with the opportunity) to carry resentments nor contempt for others.
+- Self-Control replaces permissiveness because I don’t have permission (nor the opportunity) to carry resentments nor contempt for others.
 Self-Control reminds (and limits) me to deliver behaviors that are Loving, and to eliminate behaviors that are incompatible with and beyond the definition and demonstration of Love.

 The Spiritual Disciplines: